reasonedart/reasonedart-primordial-contract/README.md

 ### Test

-To test the contract execute:
+To test the contract add hardhat-privateKeys.json with an array of hardhat private keys.

+To execute test run:

 ```console
 npx hardhat test